-4.3.7 Draft Policy W4 aims to protect local Green and Blue Infrastructure and encourages new development to enhance these networks.
+4.3.7 Policy W4 aims to protect local Green and Blue Infrastructure and encourages new development to enhance these networks.

-Draft Policy W4: Green and Blue Infrastructure in Willoughby
+Policy W4: Green and Blue Infrastructure in Willoughby

 Green and Blue Infrastructure networks in Willoughby parish are identified on Map 3.
-These networks support biodiversity, contribute towards reducing flood risk and improving water quality management and enhance the landscape and historic character of Willoughby Parish.

 - A. New development should protect and where possible enhance existing Green and Blue Infrastructure.
 Development which delivers the creation of new multifunctional green and blue infrastructure will be supported.
-New infrastructure should connect to existing infrastructure wherever possible. - B. Proposals should demonstrate how existing networks within the site will be maintained in perpetuity. - C. Opportunities should be taken to extend existing networks of footpaths, bridleways and cycleways.
-Where appropriate, new development should make links to existing Green and Blue infrastructure, neighbouring amenities and communities to increase their environmental and quality of life benefits. - D. Development should incorporate mitigation measures to protect and enhance the river corridors of the River Leam and its tributaries and the swales which flow through the centre of the village of Willoughby as well as the pond on Lower Street.
-Opportunities should be taken to open up culverted watercourses wherever possible. - E. New planting and landscaping schemes should use locally appropriate species which contribute to biodiversity and wildlife objectives.
+New infrastructure should connect to existing infrastructure wherever possible. - B. Proposals should demonstrate how existing networks within the site will be maintained during development and thereafter in perpetuity. - C. Where appropriate, new developments should incorporate opportunities to extend existing networks of footpaths, bridleways and cycleways.
+Where appropriate, new development should make links to existing Green and Blue infrastructure, neighbouring amenities and communities to increase their environmental and quality of life benefits. - D. Where it is appropriate and practicable to do so, development should incorporate mitigation measures to protect and enhance the river corridors of the River Leam and its tributaries and the swales which flow through the centre of the village of Willoughby as well as the pond on Lower Street.
+Proposals should also incorporate opportunities to create space for water to reduce the risk of flooding downstream and to provide other benefits including amenity and enhancing biodiversity. - E. Planting and landscaping schemes associated with new development should use locally appropriate species which contribute to biodiversity and wildlife objectives.